Anderli-dev/Test_RenovateHub/README.md

 docker-compose up --build
 ```

-6. The application doc will be available at:
+6. The application will be available at:
 - [http://localhost:8000](http://localhost:8000)